TencentEdgeOne/edgeone-pages-mcp/README.md

 }
 ```

+## Tool Details

+### deploy_html Tool

-## Architecture
+#### Architecture Design

 ![EdgeOne Pages MCP Architecture](./assets/architecture.svg)

-The architecture diagram illustrates the workflow:
+The architecture diagram shows the complete workflow of the `deploy_html` tool:

 1. Large Language Model generates HTML content
 2. Content is sent to the EdgeOne Pages MCP Server
 3. MCP Server deploys the content to EdgeOne Pages Edge Functions
 4. Content is stored in EdgeOne KV Store for fast edge access
-5. MCP Server returns a public URL
+5. MCP Server returns a publicly accessible URL
 6. Users can access the deployed content via browser with fast edge delivery

-## Features

-- MCP protocol for rapid deployment of HTML content to EdgeOne Pages
-- Automatic generation of publicly accessible URLs

-## Implementation
+#### Implementation Details

-This MCP service integrates with EdgeOne Pages Functions to deploy static HTML content.
-The implementation uses:
+This tool integrates with EdgeOne Pages Functions to deploy static HTML content:

-1. **EdgeOne Pages Functions** - A serverless computing platform that allows execution of JavaScript/TypeScript code at the edge.
+1. **EdgeOne Pages Functions** - A serverless computing platform that supports executing JavaScript/TypeScript code at the edge

-2. **Key Implementation Details** :
+2. **Core Implementation Features**:

-   - Uses EdgeOne Pages KV store to store and serve the HTML content
+   - Uses EdgeOne Pages KV storage to save and serve HTML content
-   - Automatically generates a public URL for each deployment
+   - Automatically generates publicly accessible URLs for each deployment
-   - Handles API errors with appropriate error messages
+   - Provides comprehensive API error handling and feedback

-3. **How it works** :
+3. **How It Works**:

-   - The MCP server accepts HTML content through the `deploy_html` tool
+   - MCP server receives HTML content through the `deploy_html` tool
-   - It connects to EdgeOne Pages API to get the base URL
+   - Connects to EdgeOne Pages API to obtain the base URL
-   - Deploys the HTML content using the EdgeOne Pages KV API
+   - Deploys HTML content using the EdgeOne Pages KV API
-   - Returns a publicly accessible URL to the deployed content
+   - Returns an immediately accessible public URL

-4. **Usage Example** :
-   - Provide HTML content to the MCP service
-   - Receive a public URL that can be accessed immediately

-For more information, see the [EdgeOne Pages Functions documentation](https://edgeone.ai/document/162227908259442688) and [EdgeOne Pages KV Storage Guide](https://edgeone.ai/document/162227803822321664).
+For more information, refer to the [EdgeOne Pages Functions documentation](https://edgeone.ai/document/162227908259442688) and [EdgeOne Pages KV Storage Guide](https://edgeone.ai/document/162227803822321664).

+The source code is open source and can be self-deployed with custom domain binding: https://github.com/TencentEdgeOne/self-hosted-pages-mcp

+### deploy_folder Tool

+This tool supports deploying complete projects to EdgeOne Pages:

+- Supports full deployment of static website projects
+- Supports deployment of full-stack applications
+- Option to update existing projects or create new ones

 ## License